cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/04-ODreintwithADLCL.md

 * how the object definitions are written
 * how the top candidate is reconstructed
 * how the event selections are done for different regions and how the different regions are related
-* how the histograms are defined.
+* how the histograms are defined for fixed binwidth and variable binwidth cases.

 > ## Discussion
 > What do you think about describing the analysis in this manner?
 Is it useful to see all the physics algorithm in one place?